nahkd123/Mixery/readme.md

 An open source Digital Audio Workspace.
 Mixery uses Web Audio API to render audio in realtime, as well as rendering it to audio file.

 ## Try Mixery
+You can either try Mixery now by clicking [here](https://mixery-web.herokuapp.com/) (yes it's Heroku app)

-Right now you can download [Mixery Electron](https://github.com/nahkd123/Mixery-Electron) by clicking [here](https://github.com/nahkd123/Mixery-Electron/releases).
-You can also build this project and host it on your HTTP server.
+You can also download [Mixery Electron](https://github.com/nahkd123/Mixery-Electron) by clicking [here](https://github.com/nahkd123/Mixery-Electron/releases), or build this project and host it on your HTTP server.

 ## How to build?
 0. Install [NodeJS](https://nodejs.org/en/) and npm.
 For Windows users, npm is already included in NodeJS installer.
 For Linux users, you'll need to install it via package manager (ex: ``sudo apt install npm``)